kimar/vatjs/README.md

 ```

-At the time of writing this, there is an unfixed issue in the node soap module which let's soap fail to do a request on the vat service wsdl.
+At the time of writing this, there is an unfixed issue in the node soap module which let's soap fail to do a request on the vat service wsdl. [jobe451](https://github.com/jobe451) has provided a fix for this, thank you guy!
 To resolve this you have to do the following:

 ```
 npm install